 Instruction in this department is intended to aid in the development of exact, concise and independent reasoning, to cultivate the imagination and to inspire habits of original and independent thought.

 This statement, which has appeared in the St. Lawrence University course catalog every year since 1896, continues to aptly express the mission of the department today, even taking into consideration the remarkable advances in mathematical knowledge and technology that have been made since it was first penned.

-The department offers a math major, a computer science major, as well as minors in math, computer science or statistics.
+The department offers both majors and minors in mathematics, computer science, and statistics.
 It serves students who subsequently pursue advanced academic degrees; enter law school, medical school, business school; or begin careers in education or finance, among other occupations.